lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 Step 2.
 Create a color-magnitude diagram
 ========================================

 2.1.
-Click on the Active Chart settings icon (two gears) and set “X” to be “(-2.5 * log10(r_cModelFlux)) - (-2.5 * log10(i_cModelFlux))” and “Y” to be “to be “-2.5 * log10(i_cModelFlux) + 31.4”.
+Click on the Active Chart settings icon (two gears) and set “X” to be “to be “-2.5 * log10(i_cModelFlux) + 31.4” and “Y” to be “(-2.5 * log10(r_cModelFlux)) - (-2.5 * log10(i_cModelFlux))”.

 2.2.
-Under Chart Options, set the “X Label” to “color (r-i)”.
-Set “Y Label” to “magnitude (i)”, and underneath check the “Options” box for “reverse”.
+Under Chart Options, set "Chart title" to "Red Sequence".
+Set “X Label” to “i” and set “Y Label” to “r-i”.
 Click "Apply".

 .. figure:: /_static/portal_UTAK_experienced_task2a.png
 	:name: portal_UTAK_experienced_task2a
-	:alt: A screenshot of ...
+	:alt: A screenshot of the coverage and red sequence in a color-magnitude diagram.

+	Red sequence in a color-magnitude diagram

 Step 3.
 Highlight the cluster members
 =====================================